foundriesio/docs/source/iotfoundry/hawkbit-howto.rst

 - `96Boards HiKey`_ as an IoT gateway, with `UART Serial Mezzanine`_ for console access

-Source for other boards is provided on a best-effort basis.
+Support for other boards is provided on a best-effort basis.

 Prepare the System
 ==================